JTinkers/HttpDo/README.md

 By default `HasAccess()` checks if session variable called `is_authorized` was set.

-By default `HasFileAccess()` checks if session the same session variable is set, but also checks if the file has `.html` extension.
+By default `HasFileAccess()` checks if the same session variable is set, but also checks if the file has `.html` extension.